Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Tiffins Restaurant (10/10)

 Tiffins is as good as it gets for eating in Animal Kingdom.
-As a matter of fact, it’s the only Signature Dining experience that Animal Kingdom has to offer with many fine dining options ranging from Surf and Turf entrees to Braised Beef.
+As a matter of fact, it’s the only Signature Dining experience that Animal Kingdom has to offer, featuring many fine dining options ranging from Surf and Turf entrees to Braised Beef.

 You’ll also find Tiffins in a high spot on our overall list of best Disney World restaurants for adults.

 We love Tiffins for it’s relaxed atmosphere, filled with unique finds that Disney creators brought over from South Africa, India and Latin American regions.
-The decor looks as though you’re walking through a cozy museum and makes a great choice for date night or dining with adults.
+The interior is designed like a boutique wildlife museum and makes a great choice for date night or dining with adults.

-Reservations are required for this fine dining establishment, but they’re fairly easy to come by during slow and busy seasons.
+Reservations are required for this fine dining establishment, but they’re fairly easy to come by most times of the year.
 There’s a wide range of options sure to suit any palette and all meals are served with a relaxed form of sophistication.

-The restaurant has it’s own full-time sommelier that will accommodate your table upon request to recommend the best wine pairing for your meal.
-The extensive wine list is curated by the sommelier and brings flavors from the South African, Indian and Latin American regions that inspired the food and decor.
+Tiffins is special with its own full-time sommelier that will accommodate your table upon request.
+The extensive wine list is curated by the sommelier and focuses on select flavors from South Africa, India and Latin America.
+The food and decor are also inspired by these regions.

-We enjoy the Bread Service to start (similar to Sanaa’s bread service), Butter Chicken or Braised Lamb Shank for dinner with a side of Lobster Macaroni and Cheese, followed by South American Chocolate Ganache for dessert.
+We always recommend the Bread Service to start, followed by Butter Chicken or Braised Lamb Shank for dinner with a side of Lobster Macaroni and Cheese.
+The South American Chocolate Ganache is a great choice for dessert.
 If you are looking for a top-notch dining location for your trip to Animal Kingdom, Tiffins will not disappoint!

 Nomad Lounge (10/10)